xinyiguan/py2lispIDyOM/paper/paper.md

 assumed that users, who are often new to the Lisp language, are familiar with Emacs and SLIME, which themselves can take up a lot of time and energy to learn.
 Therefore, obtaining the IDyOM outputs can be discouraging and time-consuming.

-As a result, to help researchers further bring insights in the music cognition domain, we introduce the `py2lispIDyOM` package which aims to fill this gap by providing an easy-to-use Python-based interface to run IDyOM model and harness the extensive support libraries in Python to conduct IDyOM-based analysis.
-With `py2lispIDyOM`, we reduce the challenge of writing Lisp codes and hide the complexities of the necessary interactions with Lisp in Emacs from the users.
+To help researchers further bring insights in the music cognition domain, we introduce the `py2lispIDyOM` package which aims to fill this gap by providing an easy-to-use Python-based interface to run IDyOM model and harness the extensive support libraries in Python to conduct IDyOM-based analysis.
+With `py2lispIDyOM`, we circumvent the challenge of writing Lisp codes and hide the complexities of the necessary interactions with Lisp in Emacs from the users.

 # Summary